krakend/krakend-documentation/backends/data-manipulation.md

 }
 ```

-You can rename the default key name `collection` to something else using the `mapping` attribute (docs above, the example below).
+You can rename the default key name `collection` to something else using the `mapping` attribute (docs above, the example below), but you can also **return directly the array** to the end-user, without any wrapping, if the endpoint has `"output_encoding": "json-collection"`.

 The following is a real example based on a [collection response](http://jsonplaceholder.typicode.com/posts), copy and paste to test in your environment: